Luis G. Pedraja: Scholarship

-Pedraja is primarily noted for his work in Latino/a theology, where he focuses on how language and culture affect not only the Latino/a worldview, but also everyone's religious and philosophical perspectives.
-This is particularly evident in his Christology, where he explores the complexity of language, culture, and identity to inform his understanding of Jesus as one who stands with the oppressed.
+Pedraja has worked in Latino/a theology, focussing on how language and culture affect the Latino/a worldview, and religious and philosophical perspectives.
+His Christology, explores language, culture, and identity to inform his understanding of Jesus as one who stands with the oppressed.
 In terms of cultural identity, Pedraja marks a shift in Latino/a theology from ethnocentrism, an effort to assert the significance of one's identity, to transculturalism, which uses identity and culture to promote intercultural dialogue and understanding.
 His work also proposes using Mestizaje as a way of understanding the question of Jesus' humanity and divinity.
 In his first book, Jesus is my Uncle, Pedraja also introduces the concept of "ontopraxis," arguing that being and action are interconnected.

 Pedraja's scholarship has also focused on process philosophy, particularly focusing on the writings of Alfred North Whitehead, postmodernism, and theodicy.
-Recently, he has also worked on higher education policies and practices, particularly in the areas of governance, international quality assurance initiatives, strategic planning, and assessment.
+He has worked on higher education policies and practices, particularly in the areas of governance, international quality assurance initiatives, strategic planning, and assessment.